akka/akka/akka-docs/src/main/paradox/additional/rolling-updates.md

 ## Cluster Configuration Compatibility Checks

 During rolling updates the configuration from existing nodes should pass the Cluster configuration compatibility checks.
-For example, when migrating from Classic to Typed Clusters, a two step approach is possible:
+For example, it is possible to migrate Cluster Sharding from Classic to Typed Actors in a rolling update using a two step approach as of Akka version `2.5.23`:

 * Deploy with the new nodes set to `akka.cluster.configuration-compatibility-check.enforce-on-join = off` and ensure all nodes are in this state
 * Deploy again and with the new nodes set to `akka.cluster.configuration-compatibility-check.enforce-on-join = on`.

-Full documentation about enforcing these checks on joining nodes and optionally adding custom checks are in
+Full documentation about enforcing these checks on joining nodes and optionally adding custom checks can be found in
 @ref:[Akka Cluster configuration compatibility checks](../cluster-usage.md#configuration-compatibility-check).